 Emergency Management News

-Our Emergency Management Twitter account is www.twitter.com/BACOemergency.
+Our Emergency Management Twitter account is @BACOemergency.
 Followers receive updates during weather and other emergencies, emergency preparedness information and information about programs and events.

-We also provide current information on Facebook, www.facebook.com/baltimorecountypoliceandfire.
+We also provide current information on the Official Baltimore County Police and Fire Facebook page.

 Emergency Notification System

 Baltimore County's Emergency Notification System (ENS) is designed to enhance emergency preparedness by notifying citizens and businesses of emergency situations that may require time-sensitive protective actions.
-The system sends a recorded message and /or e-mail to Baltimore County homes and businesses, providing safety information and/or instructions.
+The system sends a recorded message or email to Baltimore County homes and businesses, providing safety information or instructions.
 Since ENS went online in 2007, it has been used in Baltimore County for severe weather events, incidents involving hazardous materials, utility outage notifications and more.
 Learn how to receive these notifications.

 Water and Power Outages